-Status code 500 notes an internal server error, and thus the pages that the client was looking for cannot be accessed.
+Comparable to a 502 bad gateway code, the status code 500 notes an internal server error, and thus the pages that the client was looking for cannot be accessed.
 Too many status code 500 errors is a sign that your site is not properly maintained and may result in a penalty from search engines.

 Status code 503